LuckyBastrd/projectPSD/README.md

 # Ramen Shop Website (Project PSD)

-The Ramen Shop Website is a project created as part of the Pattern Software Design lab assignment.
-The purpose of this project is to develop a comprehensive ramen website with different roles (Admin, Staff, Customer) and dedicated pages for each role.
-The project is built using the ASP.NET framework in Visual Studio 2019, following the Domain-Driven Design (DDD) approach.
-The primary programming language used is C#.
-Crystal Reports is also integrated into the project to facilitate the calculation and display of sold ramen.
+The Ramen Shop Website (Project PSD) is a dynamic web application crafted to fulfill the requirements of a Pattern Software Design lab assignment.
+With a focus on delivering an immersive ramen experience, the project encompasses the creation of a multi-role website catering to three distinct user categories: Admin, Staff, and Customer.
+Each role boasts specialized pages tailored to their responsibilities.

+We are using the robust ASP.NET framework within Visual Studio 2019, this project exemplifies excellence through the utilization of the Domain-Driven Design (DDD) approach.
+The primary programming language employed throughout the development process is C#.
+Notably, the project leverages the power of Crystal Reports, enhancing its capabilities to calculate and elegantly display comprehensive sales data for all ramen offerings.

 ## Features